-In addition to using Bluetooth for your set-up which we have a full tutorial on, sometimes you might want to listen to the same music through auxiliary speakers and your Bluetooth device at the same time.
+In addition to using Bluetooth for your set-up, sometimes you might want to listen to the same music through auxiliary speakers and your Bluetooth device at the same time.
 Unfortunately, it’s not as simple as pressing the play button on both devices.
 Chances are if you’ve tried it, the sound is only emitted from one or the other.
 So, is it even possible to sync AUX and Bluetooth?

 Most devices won’t let you use the auxiliary output and Bluetooth simultaneously, however, if you add an auxiliary splitter and Bluetooth adapter you can listen to the same music through both channels.
 There are other devices you may need to learn about as well.

 Put simply, it is possible to play audio through both aux and Bluetooth at the same time, however, you’ll need another component or a device like a male-to-female dual auxiliary splitter (on Amazon).
 If you’re not sure why you need to do this or need some tips on setting it up, you’ll find the information you need in the following paragraphs, including why some people would even want to use both channels in the first place.